biigle/biigle/README.md

 2. Run `cd build && ./build.sh`.
 This will fetch and install the newest versions of the BIIGLE modules, according to the version constraints configured in `build.sh`.
 Again, you can do this on a separate machine, too (see above).
 In this case the images mentioned above are not required on the production machine.

 3. If the update requires a database migration, do this:
-   1. Put the application in maintenance mode: `docker-compose exec app php artisan down`.
+   1. Put the application in maintenance mode: `./artisan down`.
    2. Do a database backup.
 This might look along the lines of:
       ```bash
       docker exec -i $(docker-compose ps -q database) pg_dump -U biigle -d biigle > biigle_db.dump